vpsgetcom/mysql-backup-methods/README.md

 yum install sharutils ##for uuencode used to encode attachement

 Set  your config in config.sh and set your email settings in /etc/ssmtp/ssmtp.conf .
 My example of lines to change in ssmtp.conf provided (for my own mail server).

 I suggest to run bash scripts on the exact mysql server instance so in this way you may do not store the password in config or anywhere.

 The bash script  provided  w/o specifying  --password=$mysqlpass  in mysqlsh argument list, feel free to add it and also set password in config.sh

-Esure you set exec attribute on *.sh files, provided config in config.sh , ssmtp.conf and run:
+Esure you set exec "chmod +x" attribute on *.sh files, provided config in config.sh , ssmtp.conf and run:

 ./run-notify.sh